utkarsh530/GPUODEBenchmarks/README.md

 ### Performance comparison with other open-source ensemble ODE solvers
 <img src="https://github.com/utkarsh530/GPUODEBenchmarks/blob/main/paper_artifacts/figures/Lorenz_unadaptive.png" alt="drawing" width="50%"/>

-### Works with NVIDIA, Intel, AMD and Apple GPUs
+### Works with NVIDIA, Intel, AMD, and Apple GPUs
 <img src="https://github.com/utkarsh530/GPUODEBenchmarks/blob/main/paper_artifacts/figures/Multi_GPU_unadaptive.png" alt="drawing" width="50%"/>

 # Reproduction of the benchmarks

-The methods are written in Julia, and are part of the repository,
+The methods are written in Julia and are part of the repository
 <https://github.com/SciML/DiffEqGPU.jl>.
 The benchmark suite also
 consists of the raw data, such as simulation times and plots mentioned in the paper.
 The supported OS for the benchmark suite is Linux.